-And finally, as 7GI develops and carries out projects, we ask the tough questions of ourselves.
+And finally, as the Institute develops and carries out projects, we ask the tough questions of ourselves.
 Are we achieving our mission of conservation and sustainable use?
 Has there been a true conservation impact?
 We are not satisfied with developing a new tool if no one understands or uses it.
 We are not satisfied with a restoration project that is not self-sustaining in the long term.

 Where we work

-Initially, the Institute worked primarily in New Mexico, but in 2016, we added a second "location" (because one thing we do to innovate, is not spend money on office rent) in Idaho.
+Initially, the Institute worked primarily in New Mexico, but in 2016, we added a second "location" (because one thing we do to innovate is not spend money on office rent) in Idaho.
 Our work had expanded into the northern part of the West.

 How the Institute got its name